ServiceVPN - Virtual Private Network

 Is there a VPN client for 32-bit versions of Linux?

-Cisco discontinued support for the AnyConnect Client for 32-bit Linux in 2016.
-As an alternative, please use the free client openconnect included in the package sources of your operating system.
+Cisco discontinued support for the AnyConnect Client for 32-bit systems in 2016.
+Windows and MAC OS systems with only 32 bit are outdated and should no longer be used.
+For Linux-based systems, the use of the free client "openconnect" from the package sources of your operating system may help.

 If you want to access a network printer or another device on LAN (local network directly connected to your computer), you can set this up in the VPN client by selected “Advanced Window” (gear icon)... > Preferences > check “Allow local (LAN) access when using VPN (if configured)”